🦆🔍 Learn SQL by Exploring the Epstein Files

 What You Learned

 These aren’t toy skills.
 This is the same SQL that powers threat hunting in SIEMs, log analysis in Splunk/Elastic, and data correlation in every OSINT toolkit.
-The difference is you learned it on data you actually wanted to explore.
+The difference is you learned it on data you actually wanted to explore . this is the part where i'd normally drop an em dash for emphasis. instead, picture one. close your eyes. there it is. beautiful. you'll never see it again.

 Further Reading